Trouble at ‘Mill. As John Egan begins extricating Jaguar from BL’s grasp, XJ40’s development programme hits some early

 With Semi-Engineered Prototypes now hitting the roads, failures were legion.
 Jaguar was attempting something genuinely new – creating a lightweight car.
 With weight comes strength, but once you remove it, problems inevitably occur.
 The proving team had the job of putting development miles into the cars, but keeping the cars running was proving an onerous task.
 When failures occurred, delays would eat into proving time which had the effect of increasing the pressure upon the experimental team, who had to repair the cars even if it meant working round the clock.

 The powertrain team, now led by Trevor Crisp, also battled enormous difficulty.
 Not only was reliability an issue, they also discovered just how detrimental the installation an alloy-blocked multi-valve in-line six could be to the cause of mechanical refinement.
 Finding a solution took time and very clever engine mounting.
 AJ6 development alone would ultimately absorb up to half of XJ40’s budget.

 Another major innovation was the car’s electronics.
 Previously Jaguar’s Achilles heel, the new system aimed to eradicate the electrical maladies that had long bedevilled the marque.
-Randle enlisted the help of 20 other firms (in addition to the Ministry of Defence) to develop the low-earth switching system, which if not full-blown multiplexing, went a good way towards it.
+Randle enlisted the help of 20 other firms to develop the low-earth switching system, which if not full-blown multiplexing, went a good way towards it.
 Enormous amounts of time and effort was spent, with entire test programmes reportedly being ditched in order to get it right.
 Central to the system was the car’s diagnostic brain, which could inform a Jaguar technician of faults, saving on incorrect diagnosis.
 This was to be the central theme of XJ40 – electrical faults were to be a thing of the distant, unpleasant past.